ibm-cloud-docs/billing-usage/billing-faq.md

 {: #startup-ibm}
 {: faq}

-Startup with IBM Program, which was formerly the IBM Global Entrepreneur Program (GEP), is available by going to the [Startup with IBM Program](https://developer.ibm.com/startups/){: external}.
+Startup with IBM Program, which was formerly the IBM Global Entrepreneur Program (GEP), is available by going to the [Startup with IBM Program](https://www.ibm.com/partnerplus/isv){: external}.
 The awarding and extension of credits through this IBM corporate program isn't directly supported by {{site.data.keyword.cloud_notm}} Support.
 If your application to the program is approved, credits might be referred to as the Technology Incubator Program on an {{site.data.keyword.cloud_notm}} Invoice.
-For more information about the program and its credits, visit the [Frequently Asked Questions for the Startup with IBM Program](https://developer.ibm.com/startups/faq){: external}.

 ## Where can I find my credits for {{site.data.keyword.IBM_notm}} corporate programs?
 {: #ibm-corporate-credits}